 Genomic testing in healthcare is here to stay.
 Use of testing is increasing, not only in the traditional sense (think hereditary cancer or prenatal genetics), but also outside the doctor’s office.
 It is estimated that the number of people participating in consumer genomic testing will grow from 26 million at the start of 2019 to over 100 million by 2021 (MIT Review 2019, Feero 2020).

 These consumers are obtaining information about future health risks from tests they’ve accessed themselves but may have gotten more (or less!) information than they’d bargained for.
 They may come to you, their provider, to ask for your help understanding the results.
 Is your understanding of consumer genomic testing current?
 Do you make assumptions about the usefulness of these tests?
-To help you understand where this testing stands in mid-2020, we’ll discuss five misconceptions about consumer genomics.
+To help you understand where this testing stands, we’ll discuss five misconceptions about consumer genomics.